Many or all companies we feature compensate us. Compensation and editorial

 How to apply for a home sale-leaseback

-The process of applying for a home sale-leaseback will vary by lender.
-If you’ve identified a lender you’d like to work with, the application process might look something like this.
+Applying for a home sale-leaseback will vary by lender.
+If you’ve identified a lender you’d like to work with, the application process might look like this.

-1. Get prequalified, if it’s an option.
-Leaseback companies may give you the option to go through an initial prequalification, either over the phone or online, to see what program or terms you may qualify for.
+1. Get prequalified if it’s an option.
+Leaseback companies may allow you to undergo an initial prequalification over the phone or online to see what program or terms you qualify for.
 That could be worth your time if you’d like to compare offers, but it’s important to note whether a hard credit check is required.

 2. Provide details about your home.
 The leaseback company may request information about your home, including your current mortgage balance, your home’s estimated value, and where it’s located.

-3. Submit the application.
-You may need to fill out specific documents to apply for a home sale-leaseback.
+3. Apply.
+You may need to complete specific documents to apply for a home sale-leaseback.
 The leaseback company may also perform a hard credit check, but it needs to request your permission first.

 4. Accept the offer.
 Once the leaseback company reviews the information you provided about your home and finances, you’ll get an offer.
 If the terms are agreeable, you can accept it and move ahead with closing.